prem-nj/Weather-Web-Application/README.md

 How It Works ⚙️
 ---------------------------
+Search Input
--**Search Input: Users enter the name of a city in the input box.
+Users can enter the name of a city in the input field provided.

+API Call
--**API Call: The app sends a request to the OpenWeatherMap API using the city name.
+The application sends a request to the OpenWeatherMap API with the entered city name to fetch real-time weather data.

--**Loading State: While fetching data, a loading animation is displayed.
--**Display Data:
+Loading State
+A loading animation is displayed while the app retrieves the weather data from the API.

+Display Data

--**If the city is found, weather details are displayed dynamically.
+If the city is found, the app dynamically updates the interface to show:
+Temperature
+Humidity
+Wind speed
+A weather icon matching the current conditions
--**If the city is not found, an error message appears.**
+If the city is not found, an error message ("City not found") is displayed to notify the user.
 ---------------------------------------------------
 Demo 🌐
 Here's a preview of the app: